zalesyc/lilac/README.md

 ## Compilation options
 ### Kstyle:
-when you build orchid, you can select whether to inherit from KStyle, which is recomended when you use kde plasma or QCommonStyle, which is recommended othervise.
+when you build lilac, you can select whether to inherit from KStyle, which is recomended when you use kde plasma or QCommonStyle, which is recommended othervise.

 By default, kstyle is used when it is already installed, othervise QCommonStyle.